texas-robocamp/texas-robocamp.github.io/tutorials/programming/arrays.md

 ### Multidimensional Arrays

 One really cool feature of arrays is that you can have multidimensional arrays.
 Let's return to the motel example from earlier, where we had a one-story motel.
 Imagine that we add a second floor to the motel of exactly the same length as the ground floor.
 Let's pretend we had to give a motel guest directions to their room.
 We would start by telling them the floor that they were on, and then which room on that floor was theirs.
 Multi-dimensional arrays work the same way, except the floors are numbered from 0.
-To make this a little clearer, consider this diagram below, which represents an array called letterArray:
+To make this a little clearer, consider this diagram below, which represents an array called `letterArray`:

 |row/col|	0	|1	|2	|3	|4|
 |-|-|-|-|-|-|